 Hot tubs generate a significant amount of steam and humidity.
 Your spa room will need a strong fan to remove the humidity from the air.
 Large amounts of moisture in the air, over time, can cause damage to the ceilings and walls.

 Another important aspect of an indoor spa room is the floor material.
-Non-slip tile is a great option, as it reduces the chance of injury and prevents your floor from absorbing water, which will ultimately cause rot.
+A non-slip tile is a great option, as it reduces the chance of injury and prevents your floor from absorbing water, which will ultimately cause rot.

 Proper Floor Drainage